The BP:Together Study

 What is BP:Together?

-BP:Together is a web and smartphone app which will be used to remind patients to take and record their blood pressure.
-Patients receive instant feedback about their blood pressure and a monthly report is sent to the patient's GP practice.
+BP:Together was a web and smartphone app which was used to remind patients to take and record their blood pressure.
+Patients received instant feedback about their blood pressure and a monthly report was sent to the patient's GP practice.

 Process Evaluation

-The trial will also include qualitative work focusing on how self-monitoring fits into the daily lives of participating patients and those who care and support them, and to understand the impact of severity of illness after a stroke or TIA.
-We will collect data for an evaluation of the trial through interviews with participants, their carers and healthcare professionals, supported by other research methods, to understand participants’, carers’ and professionals’ experiences and views of the self-monitoring of blood pressure intervention in practice.
+The trial also included qualitative work focusing on how self-monitoring fits into the daily lives of participating patients and those who care and support them, and to understand the impact of severity of illness after a stroke or TIA.
+We collected data for an evaluation of the trial through interviews with participants, their carers and healthcare professionals, supported by other research methods, to understand participants’, carers’ and professionals’ experiences and views of the self-monitoring of blood pressure intervention in practice.

 Patient Information Sheet